Local Deployments for Development

 To stop using local developments for a project, run the following:

-npx convex disable-local-dev
+npx convex disable-local-deployments

 Remember your cloud dev deployment and each local dev deployment are completely separate, so contain different data.
 When switching between deployments you may wish to export and re-import the data to keep using it.